Student Employment Opportunities

 Current Adult CPR and Adult AED are required.
 All group fitness instructors must hold a current primary group exercise certifications (ACE or AFAA) and /or specialty certification (Zumba, Turbo Kick, Spinning, etc).

-Instructors interested in teaching in Fall 2013 must submit an online application no later than July 31.
-Auditions will be held the first and second week of August.
-The Fall 2013 schedule will be posted August 9 and the group fitness instructor orientation will be August 17.
+Instructors interested in teaching in Spring 2016 must submit an online application no later than January 15th.
+Auditions will be held the second week of the start of school.

 Personal Trainers are responsible for designing and implementing fitness programs that are goal-driven, safe, effective, and enjoyable.
 All fitness programs will be based on American College of Sports Medicine guidelines.
 Personal Trainers also provide in-depth information on proper form and technique, fitness guidelines/recommendations, physiology and anatomy, exercise modifications, client motivation, and the monitoring and communicating of client progress.